 Cooking Fat: Ghee (clarified butter) gives a lot of flavour to the pulao.
 You can use coconut oil or any other light vegetable oil for a vegan veg pulao.

 Other Ingredients: Salt, Red Chili Powder, Ginger Garlic Paste

 Watch Veg Pulao Video

 The veg pulao tastes best with a chilled, refreshing green boondi raita, kachumber salad, papadum, sliced onion, and a dollop of ghee on top.
-If you are not too keen on serving raita with pulao it tastes good with plain curd or masala curd as well.
+If you are not too keen on serving raita with pulao, it also tastes good with plain curd or masala curd.

 You can store the leftover pulao in an airtight container in the refrigerator for 4 – 5 days.
 It reheats well in a microwave.

 My Tried & True Tips